viktorchernev/DescribeDocumentation/documentation.jekyll/content/reference/change-log/v 0.9.1/bugs/Star Comments.md

 ---
 layout: page
 title: Star Comments
-permalink: /v091/bugs/bug-2
+permalink: /language/reference/versioning/v091/bugs/bug-2/
 exclude: true
 ---
-_BUG: Star Comments_
+<br>_BUG: Star Comments_

 <span style="color:red">There is a bug related to star comments - we might be erroneously escaping the stars for example?</span>